lucasprag/blog/_posts/2024-04-15-bad-advice-focus-on-one-thing.md

 As a christian, it's only natural to try find guidance for everything in the bible, including entrepreneurship.

-Blessed are you that seek wisdom in the bible, especially in the books of Proverbs and Ecclesiastes.
+Blessed are you because there are is plenty of wisdom in the bible, especially in the books of Proverbs and Ecclesiastes.

 > [2] Invest in seven ventures, yes, in eight; you do not know what disaster may come upon the land. -- Ecclesiastes 11:2 NIV